ilyakava/storm_grab/README.md

     * NOTE: There **must*** exist a column **exactly** titled `Firm Name` (no extra spaces or typos) in the csv file that you provide.
 All other columns will be ignored.
     * the file that you provide will remain unmodified
     * the output is a `table.csv` file
+        * there will be incremental backups every 100 firms when you run this script
+            *  it is safe to ignore them if the process completes and a `table.csv` file is generated
+            *  the backups are titled `table_backup_X.csv` where `X` is a number
+                *  higher numbers mean the backup was created later, and has more recent data
+            *  if your process keeps failing, gather what data you get from the latest backup file, and log an issue on this project
+                -  i.e. find and click the "Issues" text on the right of this text, near the top of the web page
 2. Search for a list of queries on the public facing Architizer.com
     * type `./bin/search ` and then drag and drop a csv file containing queries in each row into the terminal
     * every row in the csv becomes a single query